-The basic notation is a 6-letter, DNA-like alphabet that identifies the different kinds of split octaves by the different positions of their mid points - which I call anchors - relative to the home tonic.
-The anchor symbols are color coded to identify the different kinds of building blocks that determine the splits.
-Words of one or more letters identify home-tonic scales.
+The basic notation is a 6-letter, DNA-like alphabet that identifies the different kinds of split octaves, that yield different kinds of building blocks, by anchors that identify the positions of their mid points relative to the home octave.
+Combinations of split octaves determine scales, and sequences of them provide harmonic shapes that are almost chords, and are easily adjusted from context provided by the scales to be voicings of chords.
+The anchor symbols are color coded to identify the different kinds of building blocks that determine the splits, leading naturally to a useful mental model of the building blocks as Lego-like physical blocks of different sizes and colors.
+Words of one or more letters provide mode signatures that identify home-tonic scales.
 Sequence of letters or 2-letter words determine core harmony.
-The color coding leads naturally to a useful mental model of the building blocks as Lego-like physical blocks of different sizes and colors.